EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Clicking on the file establishes connection to the machine.
+Executing the file establishes a connection with the machine.

 ```
 ╭─root@kali ~